hungnv-business/smart-restaurant/.bmad-core/tasks/create-next-story.md

 - Provide summary to user including:
   - Story created: `{devStoryLocation}/{epicNum}.{storyNum}.story.md`
   - Status: Draft
+  - **Template Level Used**: Level X (with reasoning)
+  - **Estimated Story Points**: X-Y points (based on template level)
   - Key technical components included from architecture docs
+  - Template references included for developer guidance
   - Any deviations or conflicts noted between epic and architecture
   - Checklist Results
-  - Next steps: For Complex stories, suggest the user carefully review the story draft and also optionally have the PO run the task `.bmad-core/tasks/validate-next-story`
+  - Next steps: For Complex stories (Level 2/3), suggest the user carefully review the story draft and also optionally have the PO run the task `.bmad-core/tasks/validate-next-story`